How to Apply

 Every candidate must submit a dissertation proposal.
 The proposal should include a title, table of contents, explanation and sample bibliography.
 This is the most important component of the application and should reveal why the candidate wants to study the dissertation topic and what arguments are likely to be raised in defense of the proposal.

 Each S.J.D. candidate pursues the degree under the supervision of an overall faculty supervisor known as the dissertation chair, who must be a full-time member of the KU Law faculty.
-Although candidates may suggest potential dissertation chairs, they are discouraged from contacting KU Law faculty on their own.
-To match candidates with an appropriate chair, KU Law has instituted the following process:
+Although candidates may suggest potential dissertation chairs, they are not permitted to contact KU Law faculty for the purpose of seeking a chair.
+The S.J.D. candidates will be assigned a dissertation chair prior to their arrival at KU Law.

 Dissertation chair information can be submitted directly to the Office of Admissions at email@example.com.

 Following the residency period, some candidates obtain or return to prominent jobs in the U.S. or their home countries and write their dissertation remotely.
-However, all students remain continuously enrolled – whether or not in residence at KU – until the degree is completed.
+However, all students remain continuously enrolled – whether or not in residence at KU – until the degree is completed, including summer semesters.

 After the candidate has earned 16 credits of coursework during the residence period, he or she will need 6 more credits (22 total) to complete the S.J.D. degree.
 The final 6 credits are obtained through dissertation research and preparation.